ToolbarView#

 extend – whether content extends behind top bars

-- set_reveal_bottom_bars(reveal: bool) None #
+- set_reveal_bottom_bars(reveal: bool) None#

 Sets whether bottom bars are revealed for

-.The transition will be animated.
+self.The transition will be animated.

 This can be used in combination with

-to show and hide toolbars in fullscreen.See
+extend_content_to_bottom_edgeto show and hide toolbars in fullscreen.See

-.Added in version 1.4.
+set_reveal_top_bars.Added in version 1.4.

 - Parameters: